 It's hard to say without additional information.
 However, generally, since your daughter does not control the SNT, she does not have ownership of the house.
 Since she is not the owner, her section 8 should not be affected.
-Except that since the money is being paid to her SNT as rent and that...Read more »
+Except that since the money is being paid to her SNT as rent and...Read more »

 Yes, you are required to have the Notice of Probate Petition published prior to the first hearing.
 Failure to do so will result in additional delay and the court will not appoint an administrator or issue Letters.

 You can file a petition for probate with the county court.
 The filing fee in California is $435.
 You can either nominate the person named as executor or someone else as the administrator of the estate.

 I am trustee for my deceased parents' trust.
 There are 9 benficiaries and been a lengthy process with petitions and objections filed, etc. The trust attorney is requesting I start paying his fees personally claiming it is to protect attorney-client privelege.
 I think it's because he...
 Read more »

 The attorney can only be paid if the judge approves the fee.
 The attorney will need to file a petition for fees.
 If the attorney is trying to get you to pay before hand, maybe s/he is not the best attorney for you.